ethanw334/secc/README.md

 ```

 The first time you run the script, it will create a new ChromaDB vector store named chroma_db in the project directory.
 This process can take a few minutes depending on the number of documents.

-On subsequent runs, the script will automatically detect and load the existing vector store for a much faster startup time.

 6. File Descriptions
 rag_app.py: The main application script.
 This file contains all the logic for document ingestion, vectorization, and the RAG query-answering loop.